RostykStakhiv/pidvezy/Docs/solid-compliant.md

 # SOLID compliant
-Since we use Javascript for backend and frontend, we can/will [follow SOLID principles][0].
+Since we use Swift for client app, we can/will [follow SOLID principles][0].

 | Principle             | Compliant |
 | --------------------- |:---------:|